AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   for spacecraft formations defined around the barycenter of the swarm and not a chief spacecraft.
 - enhanced :ref:`locationPointing` to support the target input msg being either a location message or an ephemeris message
+- updated install notes to ensure Linux python3 developer libraries are installed, and to ensure that ``wheel`` package is installed along with ``conan``

 Version 2.0.5